toptal/granite-form/README.md

 ##### Enums

-Enums restrict the scope of possible values for attribute.
-If assigned value is not included in provided list - then it turns to nil:
+Enums restrict the scope of possible values for an attribute.
+If the assigned value is not included in the provided list, the attribute value is set to `nil`:

 ```ruby
 attribute :direction, String, enum: %w[north south east west]